Screens that show the Raffle

 Possible directions

-We looked at what our competitors are doing but also at how other situations with high demand and low supply are being handled.
-After brainstorming ideas we ended up with three viable directions that each had their own challenges.
+After brainstorming we ended up with two viable directions that each had their own challenges.

 Raffle or lottery